ernestwisniewski/kbin/docs/admin_guide.md

 Save and close the file.

-We also use supervisor for running Mercure job:
+We also use a supervisor for running Mercure job:

 ```bash
 sudo nano /etc/supervisor/conf.d/mercure.conf